-Height does matter, even for teenagers.
-The high fashion industry does favour the tall, slim, waif-like body type that grace the runway.
-Teens and young adults are more likely to fit this mould making the modelling industry a young persons landscape.
+Height matters in the modelling industry, even for teenagers.
+The high-fashion industry favours a tall, slim physique while catalogue models have slightly more relaxed requirements.
+Teens and young adults are likely to fit this mould, making the modelling industry a young person’s landscape.

 Would you like to become a teen model?
 Register with us today!